soomin-kevin-sung/dotnet-flexgrid/README.md

   - VirtualComboBoxBand
   - VirtualTemplateBand

-This is Sample Code how to use Bands.
+This is Example how to use Bands.

 ```xml
 <!-- xmlns:c="clr-namespace:KevinComponent;assembly=KevinComponent" -->